UModeler/UModeler.github.io/_sources/HotspotTexturing.rst.txt

  If on, only visible polygons can be selected in the scene view.

 2.Auto Hotspot
- If on, hotspot texturing is applied to every polygon whose is involved in being edited at realtime.
+ If on, hotspot texturing is applied immediately to every polygon which is being edited at realtime.

 3.Hotspot Group
  If on, adjacent polygons are placed in one layout.